 A randomized, placebo-controlled, double-blind, cross-over research studied tested the efficacy of the organic apple cider vinegar on alleviation of the heartburn symptom related to Gastro-esophageal reflux disease (GERD)

-Most of the available studies have been conducted on laboratory animals.
+Studies have been conducted on laboratory animals.
 However, there are human studies that have shown that ACV can control blood sugar levels and therefore help manage diabetes.
 Diabetes complications can lead to high blood pressure and ultimately, heart disease.
 Another human study conducted on women subjects found that, eating salads containing vinegar led to a significant reduction in the risk of developing heart disease.

 Apple cider vinegar has been used successfully to preserve foods for ages.
 This method of food preservation is making a serious comeback.
 And while distilled vinegar is used in conventional home pickling, use of apple cider vinegar has been growing steadily especially with health conscious individuals.
 The only downside is that ACV can discolor fruits and veggies.